EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

     b) Informs the President or Secretary of their resignation through verifiable correspondence.\
     c) Has used a temporary arrangements scheme for more than four consecutive weeks, with the unanimous agreement of the welfare contacts.
 3. **By-elections:** If an elected position is vacant, the Committee must trigger a by-election as soon as possible.
-4. **Recall elections** for a Committee member or welfare contact may be triggered by any of the following means:\
+4. **Recall elections** for a Committee member, Elected Convenor or welfare contact may be triggered by any of the following means:\
     a) A motion successfully passed at a Committee Meeting.\
     b) A petition of thirty EUTC members submitted to the Committee.\
     c) A motion successfully passed at a General Meeting.